rust-lang/rfcs/text/0000-core_detect.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-AArch64 target have a feature called "outlined atomics" where atomic operations are compiled to a function call to a function in `compiler_builtins`.
+AArch64 targets have a feature called "outlined atomics" where atomic operations are compiled to a function call to a function in `compiler_builtins`.
 This function will either use ARMv8.0 LDX/STX instructions or ARMv8.1 atomic instructions (which are more efficient).

 Currently, the implementation in `compiler_builtins` [always uses the ARMv8.0 path](https://github.com/rust-lang/compiler-builtins/pull/532) because feature detection would [require linking to libc](https://github.com/rust-lang/rust/issues/109064) which is not acceptable for `core`.